alcousins/unicornflix/documentation/Admin.md

     ```

-1. Now when you visit `localhost:3000/Admin` or whatever hosting url + `/Admin` you will now see a new login page.
+1. Now when you visit the `/Admin` path in your browser (e.g. `http://localhost:3000/Admin` if you are self-hosting, or the cloud9 Preview hostname + `/Admin` if you are using AWS Cloud9) you will see a new login page.
   ![adminpanel](https://www.amplify-video.com/unicornflix/adminpanel.png)

 Now we need an Admin user to test out the authentication functionality, let's create an admin user through the Cognito console.